How to turn your TV into a smart TV

 An HD Fire TV Stick costs £39.99, but they are often discounted during sales such as Black Friday.

 The trouble with TV packages is you often end up paying for channels that you rarely ever watch.
 NOW TV has come up with a smart solution.
-You can simply buy a variety of membership to watch a collection of channels whenever you want.
+You can simply buy a variety of what it calls Memberships to watch a collection of channels whenever you want.

-The NOW TV Entertainment Membership offers 11 channels not available on Freeview such as Sky Atlantic and Comedy Central, as well as access to boxsets from shows such as Modern Family and FOX’s NCIS.
-The Entertainment Membership costs £7.99 per month after the initial 14-day free trial.
+The NOW TV Entertainment Membership offers 11 channels that are not available on Freeview such as Sky Atlantic and Comedy Central, as well as access to box sets from shows such as Modern Family and FOX’s NCIS.
+It also now includes Kids channels Nickelodeon and Cartoon Network along with thousands of on demand shows.
+The Entertainment Membership costs £9.99 per month after the initial seven-day free trial or after two months discounted to £4.99.

-Film buffs can get a NOW TV Sky Cinema Membership, giving you access to more than 1,000 movies for £9.99 a month after the 14-day free trial.
+Film buffs can get a NOW TV Sky Cinema Membership, giving you access to more than 1,000 movies for £9.99 a month after the seven-day free trial.

-The memberships provide more flexibility in your TV watching as you can cancel them after a month - there is no obligation for a long contract.
+The Memberships provide more flexibility in your TV watching as you can cancel them after a month – there is no obligation for a long contract.
+Customers wanting to watch in HD can pay £3 per month extra for NOW TV Boost, which also permits you to watch your Membership on three devices at once instead of just two.

 If you are looking for a device that combines streaming apps such as Netflix, NOW TV and Amazon Prime Video, with low cost, then Roku may be the device for you.